AvePoint/cloud-api/docs/elements/general/service subscription/add-service.md

       "userSeat": 1, // The number of user seats for the service "resource": "Office365Backup", // The resource of the service: Office365Backup represents Cloud Backup for Microsoft 365 pool
       "isSameAsPool": true, // Whether the expiration time of the service is the same as the pool: true represents the expiration time are the same
-      "subscriptionSourceType": 1, // The source of the service: 1 represents AvePoint pool "paymentType": 0, // The payment type of the service: 0 represents Prepaid "saleType": 0, // The type of the service: 0 represents Capacity tier "customerSize": 5, // The customer's size of the service
+      "subscriptionSourceType": 1, // The source of the service: 1 represents AvePoint Pool "paymentType": 0, // The payment type of the service: 0 represents Prepaid "saleType": 0, // The type of the service: 0 represents Capacity tier "customerSize": 5, // The customer's size of the service